 Key Details

-- Affiliated with a lab in the UW–Madison Department of Biochemistry.
+- Membership in a lab in the UW–Madison Department of Biochemistry.
 Research support and mentorship will be provided by a faculty member in the Department.

 - Fellowship duration: Up to 3 calendar years